Superrace Championship: Weekend format

 Excluding the Cadillac CT4 Class which is proceeded in a Time Trial race format, all classes of the Superrace Championship is proceeded in a sprint format where the positions are determined in the order of fastest completion for a set number of laps.
 Race starting methods for each class can either be a standing start or a rolling start, which may differ per race depending on the decision of the competition’s organizing committee.

 All participating vehicles of the race must complete a formation lap in the grid formation while following a safety car (SC) at the lead.
 During this lap, the distance between vehicles may not exceed more than 5 vehicle lengths and overtaking is not allowed.
 In the instance of a standing start, after the arrangement of the grid is complete, the tires may not move after the red light has been lit and if the front bumper protrudes over the grid line, a penalty may be given.
 In the instance of a rolling start, once the ‘GRID’ board has been presented, vehicles must be in 2 rows, the distance between vehicles may not exceed 1 vehicle length and vehicles must not go over the front bumper of the vehicles in front of them.
 If this is violated, a penalty may be given on the basis of a false start.

 If 75% or more of the total set laps are raced by a driver, 1 additional completion point is added.

-2. Championship Point (Points to determine formal ranking.)
+Championship points

 The overall positions for all classes of the Superrace Championship are determined by the total earned points in each round.
 The Super 6000 Class has the 2 titles - the Driver Championship and the Team Championship.
 All other classes only award the Driver Championship title.